Schistosomiasis: Molecular diagnostics

 Polymerase chain reaction (PCR) based testing is accurate and rapid.
 However, it is not frequently used in countries where the disease is common due to the cost of the equipment and the technical expertise required to run the tests.
 Using a microscope to detect eggs costs about US$0.40 per test whereas PCR is about $US 7 per test as of 2019.
 Loop-mediated isothermal amplification are being studied as they are lower cost.
 LAMP testing is not commercially available as of 2019.

 Laboratory testing

 S. haematobium screening in the community can be done by using urine dip-stick to check for hematuria, and the stool guaiac test can be used to test for blood in the stool for potential S. mansoni and S. japonicum infection.
 For travelers or migrants in endemic regions, complete blood count with differential can be used to identify a high level of eosinophil in the blood, which could be indicative of an acute infection.
 Liver function test can be ordered if hepatosplenic schistosomiasis is suspected, and a subsequent hepatitis test panel can be ordered if liver function test is abnormal.

+Like most parasitic infections, schistosomiasis will usually cause significant eosinophilia that can be identified on a complete blood count with differential.